albertocasagrande99/CameraIdentification_NN/README.md

 ## Dataset 📁
 The *DivNoise* dataset can be downloaded at [https://divnoise.fotoverifier.eu/](https://divnoise.fotoverifier.eu/).
 Part 1 refers to smartphones, tablets and webcams, while the remaining parts contain the Canon cameras.
-To properly train and test the network, the images must be rearranged into train, validation and test splits for each camera.
+To properly train and test the network, the natural images must be rearranged into train, validation and test splits for each camera.
+To run the experiments, we have used the following proportions for each camera: 70% train, 15% validation, and 15% test.

 ## Training 🏃